 Ubuntu doesn't have a root password by default; it prefers to let the account you made do stuff via sudo.
-If you want a root account, log in with the sudo-capable account, and do "sudo passwd root" to set the password.
+If you want a root account, log in with the sudo-capable account, and do "sudo passwd root

 Start by using the